Gastroesophageal reflux disease (GERD)

 Medically reviewed by Drugs.com.
 Last updated on Jul 26, 2022.

-Gastroesophageal reflux disease (GERD) is a chronic digestive disease.
-GERD occurs when stomach acid or, occasionally, stomach content, flows back into your food pipe (esophagus).
-The backwash (reflux) irritates the lining of your esophagus and causes GERD.
+Gastroesophageal reflux disease (GERD) occurs when stomach acid repeatedly flows back into the tube connecting your mouth and stomach (esophagus).
+This backwash (acid reflux) can irritate the lining of your esophagus.

-Most people can manage the discomfort of GERD with lifestyle changes and over-the-counter medications.
-But some people with GERD may need stronger medications, or even surgery, to reduce symptoms.
+Most people are able to manage the discomfort of GERD with lifestyle changes and medications.
+And though it's uncommon, some may need surgery to ease symptoms.

 - Sensation of a lump in your throat

 If you have nighttime acid reflux, you might also experience:

 - New or worsening asthma

 Seek immediate medical care if you have chest pain, especially if you also have shortness of breath, or jaw or arm pain.
 These may be signs and symptoms of a heart attack.

 Make an appointment with your doctor if you:

 - Experience severe or frequent GERD symptoms